Wood County Court Records

 Online Docket Search

-The most efficient starting point for Common Pleas cases is the online docket maintained by the Wood County Clerk of Courts.
+Start with the online docket maintained by the Wood County Clerk of Courts if you're looking for a Common Pleas case.
 This system covers the General, Domestic Relations, and Criminal divisions.
-To search:
+Here's how to use it:

-- Visit the docket page and review the terms of use, then click “Continue”.
+1. Visit the docket page, review the terms of use, then click Continue.

-- Enter the full name of a party (typically the defendant) or a known case number.
+3. Enter the full name of a party — typically the defendant — or a known case number.

-Search results display basic details at a glance — case number, case type, filing date, parties involved, and case status.
-Clicking on a case number reveals additional docket entries and filings.
+Results show the case number, case type, filing date, parties involved, and current status.
+Click a case number to see individual docket entries and filings.

-For Bowling Green Municipal Court cases, the court offers a separate search through its GovRec portal, where users can look up traffic tickets and criminal cases by name and date of birth or by ticket number.
-The court’s main website at bgcourt.org also provides links to case and record searches.
+For Bowling Green Municipal Court cases, use the court's GovRec portal to look up traffic tickets and criminal cases by name and date of birth, or by ticket number.
+The court's main website at bgcourt.org also links to case and record searches.

-The Perrysburg Municipal Court operates its own court records search, with a disclaimer noting that posted data may lag filings by at least 24 hours.
-Verified information requires a written request or an in-person visit.
+The Perrysburg Municipal Court has its own court records search.
+Keep in mind that posted data may lag actual filings by at least 24 hours — if you need verified information, submit a written request or visit in person.

-The Wood County Probate Court maintains a separate online records search where users can search by case number, name, or other criteria.
-Records prior to 1994 may be incomplete in this system.
+The Wood County Probate Court maintains a separate online records search where you can search by case number, name, or other criteria.
+Records before 1994 may be incomplete in this system.

 In-Person Access